LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 * Typically not as decentralized or trust-minimized as a price feed, although developers have the option to [utilize multiple Chainlink oracles in a DON](https://medium.com/linkwell-nodes/chainlinks-basic-direct-request-model-chainlink-oracle-architectures-explained-996e6e9d2bb4), if desired.

-## Where Can I Find a Chainlink Oracle?
+## Where can I find a Chainlink oracle?

 As of the time of writing, there lacks a centralized marketplace for Chainlink oracles.